 By default, models are read-only in Run model (i.e. all cells will be locked).
 This is the default setting for reporting models.

 But you can also create planning models that allow users to enter and edit information into the model during Run model.
-Creating this type of models requires 2 or 3 additional steps:
+You can create these type of models in 2 or more steps:

-To add cell editors, you need to select a cell or range of cells, and click this button in the toolbar:
+To add a cell editor, you need to select a cell or range of cells, click the relevant button in the Insert section of the toolbar, and select the desired editor:

 You can choose from 8 types of editors: